 The government is implementing the necessary initiatives to improve the medical R&D environment.
-To this end, it has enacted the Act to Partially Revise the Pharmaceutical Affairs Act, which extends the scope of the system of medical device certification by an accredited certification body to cover specially controlled medical devices, and establishes an approval system that takes into account the attributes of regenerative medicine products, etc. that differ from ordinary drugs and medical devices; the Act to Ensure the Safety of Regenerative Medicine, etc. (Act
+To this end, it has enacted the Act to Partially Revise the Pharmaceutical Affairs Act, which extends the scope of the system of medical equipment certification by an accredited certification body to cover specially controlled medical devices, and establishes an approval system that takes into account the attributes of regenerative medical products, etc. that differ from ordinary drugs and medical equipment; the Act to Ensure the Safety of Regenerative Medicine, etc. (Act No. 85 of 2013), which prescribes for the first time standards for medical institutions providing regenerative medicine, etc.;